junxit/us-congress-bills-112/metadata.md

 - 2012-01-24 — Mr. Johnson (OH) moved to suspend the rules and pass the bill.
 - 2012-01-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H132)
 - 2012-01-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H132)
+- 2012-01-26 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.